 Hedgerow Gin reminds me of Cherry Bounce which dates back in our American history to George Washington and is made with bourbon (though I’ve seen recipes with a variety of liquors), tart cherries and sugar.
 All these concoctions take mere moments to assemble and sit in a dark pantry awaiting their eventual liquid perfection.
 In the case of Hedgerow Gin it is suggested it sit for a year.
 One could imagine an era when seasons were accepted and revered, before the current mono-season of everything being available all the time, how putting by the fall fruits would be celebrated the next fall for what they’d become.

 I may get some hand slapping from my British friends for this Yank version of Hedgerow Gin but I’ll chance it.
 As far as I’ve been able to learn Sloes and Wild Damson plums are not common in the U.S. and not in my area.
-I am combining raspberries (red and gold) I picked at a local farmette (from a hedgerow), local blackberries, some dried rosehips and Italian prune plums from Jay Hill Farm.
+I am combining raspberries (red and gold) I picked at a local farmette (from a hedgerow), local blackberries, some dried rosehips and Italian prune plums also from a local farm.
 The plums bear some similarity in shape and flesh tone to Damsons and I’m choosing to embrace the spirit of the drink with their addition in lieu of finding wild plums in my area.

-Staying with the local theme, I’m using a special edition of Rob’s Mountain Gin (local to my area) that was formulated using all local ingredients, distilled on behalf of Growing Gardens, a local Community Garden program in our area.
-The gin uses botanicals from local farms and the Growing Gardens themselves.
+Any gin can be used though in staying with the local theme, I used a gin local to my area that was formulated using all local ingredients, distilled on behalf of a local community garden program in our area.
+The gin uses botanicals from local farms and the community garden itself.

 Traditional recipes I could find use a great deal of sugar to offset the bitter nature of the wild fruits.
 Since my fruits are all sweet, with the exception of the rosehips which I’m using very little of, I’m decreasing the sugar amount.
 Should you make a batch using more tart fruit you can always add more sugar.